-From being first employee to today, take us through your journey with BirdEye…
+From being the first employee to today, take us through your journey with Birdeye

 (Top Left: Sarah’s daughter enjoying the home office.
 Top Right: Moving into the Dallas office.
 Bottom: Cypress Waters Campus.)

-I started out as an individual contributor and as the company grew, the sales team grew.
-BirdEye has given me the opportunity to continuously take on more responsibility and leadership, growing from a sales team lead to sales manager, and now leading the entire SMB division.
-5 years ago when I joined I would not have believed that this would be my journey, but BirdEye has provided the tools and the support to truly drive my career.”
+I started out as an individual contributor, and as the company grew, the sales team grew.
+Birdeye has given me the opportunity to continuously take on more responsibility and leadership, growing from a sales team lead to a sales manager and now leading the entire SMB division.
+5 years ago, when I joined, I would not have believed this would be my journey, but Birdeye has provided the tools and support to drive my career.”

-In March many companies, including BirdEye, celebrated their women leadership and employees.
-How have you seen diversity take shape as a value at BirdEye?
+Many companies, including Birdeye, celebrated their women leadership and employees in March.
+How have you seen diversity take shape as a value at Birdeye?

-“One of the core values at BirdEye is taking ownership.
+“One of the core values at Birdeye is taking ownership.
 For us, it doesn’t matter what package you come in, what matters is what you bring to the table and what you take on.
-It is refreshing to be able to come to the table on day one and know that feedback is not only welcome, it is expected.
+It is refreshing to be able to come to the table on day one and know that feedback is not only welcome but it is also expected.
 As the team has grown, the most successful employees have been people who take ownership and go above and beyond.
 Here are some examples:”

-At the same time, the expectations at BirdEye are high!
-Every goal set in front of me over the past five years has been a similar theme: my first reaction is ‘that’s too aggressive!’ but then my determination kicks in and I get into strategy mode, asking ‘ okay, how is my team going to make this happen?’.
-Without fail, we take ownership, pull together like a family unit, crush those goals, and the feeling is just indescribable.
+At the same time, the expectations at Birdeye are high!
+Every goal set in front of me over the past five years has been a similar theme: my first reaction is, ‘that’s too aggressive!’ but then my determination kicks in, and I get into strategy mode, asking, ‘ okay, how is my team going to make this happen?’.
+Without fail, we take ownership, pull together like a family unit, crush those goals, and the feeling is indescribable.
 As a leader, I value straightforward feedback to help my team grow.
-That is where the highest standard value comes in, we are a performance driven company that is growing so fast.
+That is where the highest standard value comes in, we are a performance-driven company growing fast.
 We want our employees to succeed and think transparency is the most efficient way to make sure our teams are supported and crushing their goals.”